Short story

 Right, tearing up the drawing wasn’t relaxing at all.
 Why do I trust this man?
 Of course, his paintings.
 Trust him, keep painting.

-When the time was up, Cesar looked around and the student next to him was painting a circle over and over.
+When the time was up, Cesar looked around and saw that the student next to him was painting a circle over and over.
 Cesar couldn’t stop imagining him drilling a hole through the canvas.

 “No, Mom.
 I’m fine, thank you.”